leebenmorris/first-test/README.md

     - The tests make use of an npm package called [mock-aws-s3](https://www.npmjs.com/package/mock-aws-s3) which uses the local file system and replicates the s3 API.
 This allows actual files to be used in the tests without making calls to the real AWS s3 service.
     - A local postgreSQL database is used in the tests so that calls to the AWS RDS database are not needed during testing.
 4. The Lambda functions have been manually integregration tested by bulding them up bit-by-bit using the tested helper functions and checking they work as expected, making use of console.logs and errors that show up in the AWS CloudWatch logs.
 A local database manager app ([pgAdmin 4](https://www.pgadmin.org/)) was used to monitor the AWS RDS (and local) database.
-5. I have used the [Serverless Framework](https://serverless.com/) to build out the majority of the AWS infrastructure.
+5. I have used the [Serverless Framework](https://serverless.com/) to build out the the AWS infrastructure.
 Additionally, I have used the [serverless-webpack](https://www.npmjs.com/package/serverless-webpack) plugin in combination with the babel 'env' preset to specifically target the Node 6.10 runtime available on AWS Lambda.
 I have also used 'babili' to minify the code.
 This setup allows me to use async / await (and any other 'new' javascript code I fancy) and have it transpiled and still run on AWS Lambda.

 # Running the tests
 1. The following instructions are for a Mac - if you are running Windows or Linux then links to further resources are provided.